 The eligibility for charge 1 credits would be decided based not on whether the P2/6 site assessment determined whether the embedded generation sufficiently supported the network or not, but rather on whether the generation was capable of supporting the network should the need arise.

 Mixed sites would be catered by the site-specific assessment so do not require any special treatment under this option.

+Clarification for Demand Dominated Sites

+Additional text has been added to each option clarifying under what circumstances the eligibility for charge one credits is to be applied for both generation dominated sites and demand dominated sites.